Berlin, The Place To See and Be Seen

 You might be surprised to find many American Latinos in Berlin, not just from Brazil and Argentina but also from Ecuador, Puerto Rico, Venezuela, Cuba, Mexico, and Columbia; both Afro and Anglo.
 The ones I met were very friendly and generally, tri-lingual (English, Spanish, German).

 Although we had the pleasure of meeting some gay compatriots in Berlin, I did not have a chance to research the LGBT community.
 However, for those of you who need to know, it is my understanding that there is a sizable and lively gay community in Berlin.
 The city has an eclectic nightlife that would be tailor-made for your fun side, and a very tolerant living standard.
 You’ll also meet a lot of British media & advertising industry types here.
-They use Germany for media/movie work the same way the Hollywood & NYC media execs uses Canada for lower production costs and range of scenery.
+They use Germany for media/movie work the same way the Hollywood and NYC media execs uses Canada for lower production costs and range of scenery.

 My daughter, a well-traveled person who lived there in the early 2000s, refers to Berlin as her second home.
 A student at the time of her residence, she bonded with a diverse group of Eastern Europeans, Africans and Asians who also called Berlin their primary or secondary home.